 Many people don’t realise that light is an import part of photography.
 It completely affects the mood, tone and the atmosphere.
 You need the right lighting to be able to capture the exact narrative you want to portray in your image.

 Product arrangement is important to ensure that your audience will be focussed on the targeted product.
-If you have a ton of props in your pictures that are just randomly dotted around or if the layout is overcrowded, how can you be sure that your products are going to stand out or catch the eye of the customer.
+If you have a ton of props in your pictures that are just randomly dotted around or overcrowded, how can you be sure that your products are going to stand out and catch the eye of the customer.

 The quality of your products need to be replicated into your photos in order to drive the sales.
-Bad quality for example can be blurriness or the photo looking pixelated, the distance in which the photo is taken from the product will affect these points.
+Bad quality (e.g. can be blurriness or the photo looking pixelated, the distance in which the photo is taken from the product) will affect these points.

 Not only do these things contribute to bad photos but they can also affect the audience’s judgement of your products and your business overall.
 The saying ‘it left a bad taste in my mouth’ is exactly what you would say about a bad experience, so why would you invest in bad photography and give your audience that exact feeling.